smart-edge-open/specs/architecture.md

   - Configure the Edge cloud application specific Traffic policy
   - Configure the Edge cloud application specific DNS policy
 - Edge virtualization infrastructure management: Use the existing industry standard NFV infrastructure API to stacks like Kubernetes or Libvert or Docker to start and stop edge cloud applications on the Edge node
-- Telemetry: Get basic edge cloud microservices telemetry from connected Edge nodes Most of the microservices on controller are written in Go lang.
+- Telemetry: Get basic edge cloud microservices telemetry from connected Edge nodes.

+Most of the microservices on controller are written in Go lang.
 OpenNESS Controller Community Edition addresses the essential functionalities of Multi-access edge orchestrator and MEC Platform manger as defined in the ETSI MEC Multi-access Edge Computing (MEC): Framework and Reference Architecture.

 ### OpenNESS Edge Node